 But wait, there's more!

 $10 a short story is pretty steep.
 Yeah, we get that.
 We want to reward our readers, not just bilk them for a couple dollars at a time.
 The fine line between the two things that we have come up with is a subscription service AND physical collection.
-The plan is simple: readers can pay $10 per short story and get digital access to just the short stories they want (no refunds if you do not enjoy it!).
+The plan is simple: readers can pay $10 per short story and get digital access in perpetuity to just the short stories they want (no refunds if you do not enjoy it!).
 Alternatively, readers can pay $100 for all 12 months of short stories (plus, it seems, now BONUS stories!)
 AND in December have the collection mailed to them in physical form!
 First access to the book, tentatively entitled, Tales From Our Current Apocalypse.
 No additional fee for the book and postage; it's our thanks for your investment in our business and writing career.
-The first two stories (and one bonus story!) and subscription option are available now.
+We have each month's (and bonus short stories!) through May 1 and subscription option are available now.

 Speakeasy - Set in the United States in a world roughly 20 years after the repeal of abortion access rights, this story explores